epinna/weevely3/README.md

 Weevely is a web shell designed for post-exploitation purposes that can be extended over the network at runtime.

-Upload its PHP agent to a target web server to get remote shell access to it.
-It has more than 30 modules to assist administrative tasks, maintain access, provide situational awareness, elevate privileges, and move laterally in the network.
+Upload weevely PHP agent to a target web server to get remote shell access to it.
+It has more than 30 modules to assist administrative tasks, maintain access, provide situational awareness, elevate privileges, and spread into the target network.

-Read the [Install](https://github.com/epinna/weevely3/wiki/Install) wiki page to install weevely and its dependencies.
+Read the [Install](https://github.com/epinna/weevely3/wiki/Install) page to install weevely and its dependencies.

-Generate and upload the agent and to get access to a server as shown in the [Getting Started](https://github.com/epinna/weevely3/wiki/Install) wiki page.
+Read the [Getting Started](https://github.com/epinna/weevely3/wiki/Install) page to generate an agent and connect to it.

-See the [Wiki](https://github.com/epinna/weevely3/wiki) home page on how to see examples and use cases.
+Browse the [Wiki](https://github.com/epinna/weevely3/wiki) to read examples and use cases.

 **Features**

-* Shell commands execution on a terminal
+* Shell access to the target
 * SQL console pivoting on the target
 * HTTP proxy pivoting on the target
 * Upload and download files